On Hecke and asymptotic categories for a family of complex reflection groups: Some sln combinatorics

+\begin{Example} For $\rank=2$, this is the parity coloring of $\N$\changedd{.
+F}or $\rank=3$ see \cite[Example 3.16]{MaMaMiTu-trihedral}\changedd{.
+F}or $\rank=4$, we have the following pictures \changed{of the $\sln[4]$-weights in $X^{+}(e)$, \changedd{which} we identify with the respective $\Ll_{\bm}$.
+(The pictures display 3D graphs, designed to create a 3D effect with higher nodes extending into the page. \changedd{The bottom left picture also gives the coordinates.})}

 The color $0$ corresponds to black circles, $1$ to red triangles, $2$ to green squares and $3$ to blue pentagons.
-In these pictures the edges correspond to the action of the direct sum of the fundamental $\sln[4]$-representations.
-For example, for $\level=1$ the black circle represents the trivial $\sln[4]$-representation, the red triangle the defining $\sln[4]$-representation, the blue pentagon its dual and the green square the 6 dimensional simple $\sln[4]$-representation.
-Moreover, tensoring with either of them jumps from the black circle to the other vertices. \end{Example}
+For example, for $\level=1$ the black circle represents the trivial $\sln[4]$-representation $\Ll_{0,0,0}$, the red triangle the defining $\sln[4]$-representation $\Ll_{1,0,0}$, the blue pentagon its dual $\Ll_{0,0,1}$ and the green square the 6 dimensional simple $\sln[4]$-representation $\Ll_{0,1,0}$.